ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - Enable the built-in grid execution resource feature
    * - ENABLE_EVENTS
      - True
-     - Enable the built-in file system event triggers feature
+     - Enable the built-in file system event triggers feature with inotify
    * - ENABLE_FREEZE
      - False
-     - Enable the built-in frozen archives feature
+     - Enable the built-in frozen archives feature for write-protecting and publishing user data.
    * - ENABLE_CRACKLIB
      - True
-     - Enable the built-in cracklib password checking integration
+     - Enable the built-in cracklib password checking integration on user-supplied passwords
    * - ENABLE_IMNOTIFY
      - False
-     - Enable the built-in instant messaging integration
+     - Enable the built-in instant messaging service integration.
+Requires a stand-alone messaging service.
    * - ENABLE_NOTIFY
      - True
-     - Enable the built-in user notification daemon
+     - Enable the built-in user notification daemon to inform users about failed logins, etc. on email.
    * - ENABLE_PREVIEW
      - False
-     - Enable the built-in image preview feature
+     - Enable the built-in image preview feature - deprecated.
    * - ENABLE_WORKFLOWS
      - False
-     - Enable the built-in workflows feature
+     - Enable the built-in workflows feature to act on file system events
    * - ENABLE_VERIFY_CERTS
      - True
-     - Enable the built-in LetsEncrypt HTTP-01 support
+     - Enable the built-in LetsEncrypt HTTP-01 support with a catch-all http vhost in the web server
    * - ENABLE_JUPYTER
      - True
      - Enable the built-in Jupyter integration - requires stand-alone Jupyter nodes
    * - ENABLE_MIGADMIN
      - False
-     - Enable the built-in Server Admin feature
+     - Enable the built-in Server Admin feature for web based management of external user, log inspection, etc.
    * - ENABLE_GDP
      - False
      - Enable GDP mode for sensitive data with a lot of restrictions on access and logging
    * - ENABLE_TWOFACTOR
      - True
-     - Enable the built-in twofactor authentication feature
+     - Enable the built-in twofactor authentication feature with TOTP tokens
    * - ENABLE_TWOFACTOR_STRICT_ADDRESS
      - False
      - Require client IO sessions to come from the same IP where user already has an active web login session with 2FA
    * - ENABLE_PEERS
      - True
-     - Enable the built-in Peers system
+     - Enable the built-in Peers system for privileged users to invite external collaboration partners
    * - PEERS_MANDATORY
      - False
      - Whether Peers validation by an existing user is mandatory before an external sign up request can be accepted.